-Now in its second year, the Gorse Blossom Festival is becoming a favorite South Coast winter celebration.
+Now in its third year, the Gorse Blossom Festival is becoming a favorite South Coast winter celebration.
 Named after an invasive weed found along the coastline, the festival benefits education and weed removal efforts — all while hosting a series of fun-filled events in Bandon.
 The festival kicks off with a Science Pub on Thursday, followed by a weekend of music and vendors, winemaker and brewmaster dinners, beach cleanups, pub crawls, fire dancers and a lot more.
 It’s also a great opportunity for non-locals to explore the Wild Rivers Coast, perhaps even take a fat bike for a spin on a new route.

 Astoria FisherPoets Gathering

 Stroll by Astoria’s Wet Dog Cafe or the Voodoo Room on the right dark and stormy night this winter, and you may hear the haunting sounds of an old sea shanty or a rousing sailor’s poem wafting into the street.
 Every winter dozens of fisher poets and musicians settle into Astoria to ply their arts at 10 unique venues, creating a poet’s gathering that taps ancient mariner traditions of poetry, song, storytelling, and late-night drinking and dancing.
 The festival offers writers’ workshops, and performers run the gamut; the only requirements are that they have worked in commercial fishing and they must have a poem.
 (Photo credit: Stuart Isett)